 Outside of his professional life, Barry volunteers extensively.
 In addition to his role with the Fringe, Barry is the chair of AS2YP (supporting Autism), the National co-Chair of RBC’s NextGen Committee, and a Director on the Kiwanis Music Festival Board.

 Barry lives in Toronto with his BFF Jennifer, her kids, a dog and a cat.

 Steven Smits, Director

-Steven is an emerging Arts Manager based in Toronto, currently working as Associate Producer for Volcano and Peggy Baker Dance Projects.
+Steven (he/him) is an emerging Arts Manager based in Toronto, currently working as General Manager for Volcano Theatre and Peggy Baker Dance Projects.
 He is a graduate of the National Theatre School’s Production Program and is presently studying Arts and Culture Management though MacEwan University.
 He currently serves on the Professional Association of Canadian Theatre’s Advocacy Committee.
 He has spent two seasons at the Stratford Festival, the Royal Manitoba Theatre and Centre and the St. Lawrence Shakespeare Festival.
 In his hometown of North Bay, Steven worked with the Downtown Improvement Area as the Special Events Coordinator and as the Marketing Specialist.

 Douglas Steiner, Director

 Doug (he/him) is a writer, investor and consultant based in Toronto.
 His academic and business efforts have focused on the design and use of business models pertaining to the value of information.
 In this effort, he has started, run and sold a number of businesses and advised firms in finance, media, technology and retailing.
 As well, he combines seed funding with advisory services to startups.
 Doug has extensive corporate and not-for-profit board experience and was previously Chair of Scotiabank CONTACT Photography Festival.